alexlli/ECE535-Project4/README.md

-# ECE535 Project4: Federated Learning on Multimodal Sensor Data
+# ECE535 Project 4: Federated Learning on Multimodal Sensor Data

 # Motivation
 - Learn about Federated Learning (FL) and its application in multimodal IoT data.